Ascochyta rabiei Dashboard

 Disclaimer

 The information presented in this website is derived from samples generously contributed by farmers, agronomists, and plant pathologists from the major Australian chickpea growing regions.
-As such, it is inherently biased towards paddocks and regions where Ascochyta blight is monitored more frequently by our collaborators and should be interpreted accordingly.
+As such, it is inherently biased towards paddocks and regions where Ascochyta blight is monitored (and reported) more frequently by our collaborators and should be interpreted accordingly.
 Sample locations have been reassigned to the nearest town for privacy reasons.

 • Map legend